 Andrew Bosworth (now CTO at Meta) and Nick Clegg claimed in a blog post that the metaverse will be built responsibly.
 They state, “The metaverse won’t be built overnight by a single company.
 We’ll collaborate with policymakers, experts and industry partners to bring this to life.”
 Meta tells us it will work with the human rights and civil rights communities from the start, to make sure that technologies are “built in a way that’s inclusive and empowering.”

 The company has also announced that it is investing $50m in global research and program patterns to ensure that its products are developed responsibly.
 Haugen, however, is sceptical about Meta’s ability to protect users’ privacy.
 Even though privacy experts may be able to make recommendations to Meta, Zuckerberg ultimately has the final say on whether to act on them.

 As a case in point, civil rights group Access Now said it consulted with Facebook about smart glasses it developed in partnership with Ray-Ban.
-However, Facebook ignored the group’s top recommendation, which was to prioritise “alerting bystanders that they are being recorded” by the glasses.
+Nevertheless, Facebook ignored the group’s top recommendation, which was to prioritise “alerting bystanders that they are being recorded” by the glasses.
 The small white light on the rim of the glasses that activates during video recording was easy to miss.
 Facebook rejected this concern.

 So far, we just have Zuckerberg’s word that his company will develop his metaverse with privacy, security, and other important values in mind.
 However, if Zuckerberg ends up making his vision of the metaverse a reality, he’ll have the final say on what actually gets prioritised.
 History, of course, reveals that data privacy may not be on the top of his priority list.